-If you have any questions regarding the the surgical removal of impacted canine teeth, please call our office in Salem, OR Salem Office Phone Number 503-581-0223.
+If you have any questions regarding the the surgical removal of impacted canine teeth, please call our office in Salem, OR Oral Surgery Office in Salem Phone Number 503-581-0223.

 Impacted Tooth Removal by Dr. David C. Swiderski